Yes, you guessed it (otherwise: Wrong!): the above is supposed to be Fred's hometown Sintra, with barbed wire and horror-show tuk tuks.

 - The entrancing Courtney Swain (of Bent Knee fame) on Real Diehl

-- Mrs Swain's unbelievably gifted husband Vince Welch, who already ensured the unexpected sonic success of our previous album, and has now mastered Wednesday and even mixed two of the tracks.
+- Mrs Swain's unbelievably gifted husband Vince Welch, who already ensured the unexpected sonic success of our previous album, and has now mastered Wednesday and mixed two of the tracks.

 - The most graceful Ed McGlauglin on upright bass on The Healing.